-This shows how hydronic systems not only increase the utilised floor space; they also significantly improve the efficiency of a buildings HVAC system.
+This shows how hydronic systems not only increase the utilized floor space; they also significantly improve the efficiency of a buildings HVAC system.

 To recap, hydronic systems have the following characteristics and advantages:

-- They utilise the high energy density of water for very efficient energy transport and distribution.
+- They utilize the high energy density of water for very efficient energy transport and distribution.

 - That results in smaller pipe distribution networks in the building and improved space performance.